gitmank/botmank/README.md

 help - shows intro and menu

-mail <toMailID> - send an email to specified email ID
+mail <toMailID> - sends an email to specified email ID